-The District Trustees and District Engineer will monitor and analyze water conditions, elevations, and forecasts for waterways affecting District levees throughout the flood season for the purpose of promptly identifying heightened threats to the integrity of levee and drainage systems.
+The District President and District Engineer will monitor and analyze throughout flood season the water conditions, elevations, and forecasts for waterways affecting District levees for the purpose of promptly identifying heightened threats to the integrity of levee and drainage systems.
 The objective of this monitoring effort is to identify conditions that warrant additional actions beyond routine flood season preparedness activities.